PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-18 06:21:28
+Last updated: 2024-04-18 06:22:00
-Random Quote: Which meant for the first time in years, the world was wide open.
-Because kids, when a door closes... well, you know the rest. - Ted Mosby
+Random Quote: Lily: "Swear on the lifes of your unborn boy and girl!"
+Ted: "I swear... on Luke and Leia!" - Ted Mosby